imaiguo/qteverywhere.5.15.2/README.md

 > set CL=/MP
 > ..\configure.bat -prefix D:\devtools\Qt\qteverywhere.5.15.2 -release -opensource -confirm-license -openssl-linked OPENSSL_INCDIR=D:\devtools\openssl3\include OPENSSL_LIBDIR=D:\devtools\openssl3\lib -no-sql-sqlite2 -no-rpath -verbose -no-strip -no-separate-debug-info -accessibility -no-directfb -no-use-gold-linker -recheck-all -nomake examples -nomake tests

 > nmake
 > nmake install
 ```

-To accelerate the bootstrap of qmake with MSVC, it may be useful to pass "-make-tool jom"

-on the configure command line.
-If you do not use jom,adding "/MP" to the CL environment variable is a good idea.